-Rothenburg is perhaps the best-known of all the medieval "sights" on the Romantic Road.
+Rothenburg ob der Tauber is perhaps the best known of all the medieval "sights" on the Romantic Road.

-Along with its two neighbours (Dinkelsbühl and Nördlingen to the south) it is a prime example of a walled medieval town - one of the only ones left in Germany - and its beautiful buildings, walls and alleys have led to it becoming one of the most popular tourist destinations in Bavaria.
+Along with its two neighbours (Dinkelsbühl and Nördlingen to the south), it is a prime example of a walled medieval town - one of the few remaining in Germany - and its beautiful buildings, walls and alleyways have made it one of the most popular tourist destinations in Bavaria.

-In fact it is such an attraction for tourists that it can seem to be a Middle Ages theme park in high season, with busloads of visitors from nearby cities streaming into Marktplatz from the coach parks on the edge of the old town.
+In fact, it is such a tourist attraction that in high season it can seem like a medieval theme park, with busloads of visitors from nearby towns streaming into the market square from the coach parks on the edge of the old town.

-However, the walls and history of Rothenburg still exert their magic for those who take the time to explore away from the crowded central 'sights' and especially for those who stay overnight and can wander the alleys, walls and cobblestones by moonlight...
+However, the walls and history of Rothenburg still work their magic for those who take the time to explore away from the crowded central 'sights' and especially for those who stay overnight and can wander the lanes, walls and cobbled streets by moonlight...

-In fact, talking about moonlight, one of the most popular daily events is the night watchman's tour organised by local guides who take people around the Marktplatz and the medieval wall overlooking the Tauber valley.
+Speaking of moonlight, one of the most popular daily events is the night watchman's tour, organised by local guides, which takes people around the market square and the medieval wall overlooking the Tauber valley.

-Of course, more independently-minded visitors can design their own walking tour to take in sights such as the medieval crime museum, the town hall and the castle garden.
+Of course, more independent visitors can design their own tour, taking in sights such as the Medieval Crime Museum, the town hall and the castle gardens.

-Rothenburg also welcomes thousands of visitors to its popular festivals, such as the play commemorating the Meistertrunk (an event from the Thirty Years' War) and the picturesque Christmas market held in the town cente during the Advent period.
+Rothenburg also attracts thousands of visitors to its popular festivals, such as the Meistertrunk (an event from the Thirty Years' War) play and the picturesque Christmas market in the town centre during Advent.

-Discover more about the town and its history on our Rothenburg information page: Rothenburg ob der Tauber Information Guide
+Discover more about the town and its history on our Rothenburg information page: Rothenburg Information Guide

-One of the charming experiences of the Romantic Road is staying in accommodation at the heart of a German town like medieval Rothenburg.
-There is a wide choice of traditional hotels and guesthouses to choose from and even a popular youth hostel.
+One of the charming experiences of the Romantic Road is staying in the heart of a German town such as medieval Rothenburg.
+There is a wide range of traditional hotels and guesthouses to choose from, as well as a popular youth hostel.

-Other visitors prefer to take in Rothenburg on a day trip from nearby cities such as Munich and Frankfurt.
+Other visitors prefer to visit Rothenburg as a day trip from nearby cities such as Munich and Frankfurt.

 Information about where to stay and details of how to get there can be found